Ukrainian World Congress: Leadership

-Councils and Committees
+The UWC has a president and an Executive Committee.
 13 UWC councils and committees work actively to address questions that define Ukrainian community life.
 These include human and civil rights, UN matters, awareness of the Holodomor in the international community, education, social services, youth, assistance to Ukrainian citizens living abroad, scholarly matters, culture, the fight against human trafficking, media, sport and the cooperative movement.